Policy Name: Policy on Polices

 - The Responsible Office Designee, under the direction of the Accountable Senior Administrator, is responsible for developing and updating policies.

 - Policies for subordinate units are not subject to this policy, but such unit policies must clearly indicate their scope and that they are not university-level policies.

 - Documents that do not qualify as policies (e.g., guidelines, procedure-only documents) should not be referred to as policies, either in their title or their text.

-- An interim policies can be enacted in a situation that requires it to be established in a time period too short for vetting through the official process (e.g., new legislation, incident on campus).
+- An interim policy can be enacted in a situation that requires it to be established in a time period too short for vetting through the official process (e.g., new legislation, incident on campus).
 Such policies will be placed on the subsequent PAG agenda for Phase 1 presentation by the Accountable Senior Administrator and Responsible Office Designee.
 Interim policies remain in effect for a maximum of one year.

 - The President, and, if required, the Board of Trustees are the final approvers of University policies.
 Policies are not official until these approvals are secured.
 The President is authorized to approve an Interim Policy.

 - Current policies must be reviewed every five years, unless warranted sooner.

-The following five-phase process comprise the procedures for development, revision, or retirement of a university policy.
+The following five-phase process comprises the procedures for development, revision, or retirement of a university policy.

 Phase I: Proposing

-- The Accountable Senior Administrator and Responsible Office Designee complete the Rationale to Proceed template and present it to the Coordinator to present to the Policy Advisory Group (PAG) for review and feedback.
+- The Accountable Senior Administrator and Responsible Office Designee complete the Request Form template and present it to the Coordinator to present to the Policy Advisory Group (PAG) for review and feedback.

-- After any PAG-requested revisions are made and upon PAG endorsement, the Accountable Senior Administrator and Responsible Office Designee present the Rationale to Proceed to the Policy Executive Group (PEG) for review, feedback and approval to move forward.
+- After any PAG-requested revisions are made and upon PAG endorsement, the Accountable Senior Administrator and Responsible Office Designee present the Request Form to the Policy Executive Group (PEG) for review, feedback and approval to move forward.